TuxVinyards/qqX/README.md

 ![qqX-vmm](https://github.com/TuxVinyards/qqX/assets/3956806/18e5c495-8072-49a5-8b9c-e1302549efcf)

+- Adds fixes, tools and general improvements to the Quickemu system

-- Improves on Quickemu's very basic front-ends for [Qemu / KVM](https://qemu.readthedocs.io)
+- for the easy running of Linux, Windows, MacOS, etc with [Qemu / KVM](https://qemu.readthedocs.io)

+- Offers a complete menu system within a unique hybrid interface

+- Launch from the Linux desktop or the command line.

-- More up-to-date and easier to mod than Gnome Boxes.
+- More up-to-date and easier to mod than Gnome Boxes

 - Much easier than the complex Qemu front-ends based on LibVirt.